macmillanhighered/mathquill/README.md

 [stucox]: http://www.stucox.com/blog/you-cant-detect-a-touchscreen/
 [Modernizr]: https://github.com/Modernizr/Modernizr/issues/548

+`substituteKeyboardEvents`, a function that wraps the normal saneKeyboardEvents util so that normalized events can be spied on.
+If you specify new 'cut', 'paste', 'copy', 'typedText', or 'keystroke' handlers then it's your responsibility to make sure the original handler gets called.

 Supported handlers:
 - `moveOutOf`, `deleteOutOf`, and `selectOutOf` are called with `dir` and the math field API object as arguments